waku-org/pm/PROCESS.md

 - Team members must assign _Task_ issues to themselves when work starts
 - Team members must update issues to track progress

-The program manager should ensure that epics are getting the right assignee in a timely fashion.
+The program manager should ensure that Deliverables are getting the right assignee in a timely fashion.
-For example, when research work starts for a given milestone, epic owners from development team should be assigned, so they know to participate in discussions.
+For example, when research work starts for a given milestone, Deliverable owners from development team should be assigned, so they know to participate in discussions.

-Program manager should also ensure that issues are being created in a timely fashion, and is encouraged to use client PM call as a forum to check epics to be assigned, for example when a given epic is near completion.
+Program manager should also ensure that issues are being created in a timely fashion, and is encouraged to use client PM call as a forum to check deliverables to be assigned, for example when a given deliverable is near completion.

 ### Handovers